Third Follett ministry

-The Third Follett Ministry was the fourth ministry of the Government of the Australian Capital Territory, and was led by Labor Chief Minister Rosemary Follett and her deputy, Wayne Berry.
+The Third Follett Ministry was the fourth ministry of the Government of the Australian Capital Territory and was led by Labor Chief Minister Rosemary Follett and her deputy, Wayne Berry.
 It was sworn in on 6 April 1992 following the incumbent Labor minority government winning a plurality of seats in the Australian Capital Territory Legislative Assembly at the 1992 election.

 First arrangement

 This covers the period from 6 April 1992 (when the Ministry was sworn in) until 13 April 1994 when Wayne Berry stood down as Deputy Chief Mnisiter and was replaced by David Lamont.

 Second arrangement

-This covers the period from 13 April 1994 until the 1995 ACT general election.
-There was one minor change during this period when, on 20 May 1994, the arts ministry was expanded to include heritage, with Wood remaining as minister.
+This covers the period from 13 April 1994 to 20 May 1994.

+Third arrangement

+This covers the period from 20 May 1994 to 15 March 1995.